DR. EPSTEIN’S COMPREHENSIVE Breast Augmentation Guide

 These same people then express concern that if a silicone gel implant leaks, the gel will travel all over your body.
 The reality is that is not the case at all.
 Here is why: Whenever a foreign body such as a pacemaker, artificial joint, or breast implant is inserted into your body, the body responds to it by creating a scar tissue capsule around the foreign body, much like an oyster creates a pearl around a piece of sand placed inside.
 The scar capsule typically forms around a breast implant in about three weeks.
 Should a silicone gel filled implant rupture, and the gel comes out of the implant shell, this gel will remain trapped inside the pre-existing scar tissue capsule.
 The gel has no opportunity to travel anywhere.
 Silicone is inert anyway, which means that it will not react nor cause harm to the body and vice-versa.
 Lastly, at surgery, any silicone gel that is loose in the implant pocket is actually very easy to remove.

 Another disadvantage of saline implants is that saline implants have a valve used to fill them during surgery (they arrive deflated from the manufacturer), which is another potential point of failure (leakage) not found in silicone gel implants, which arrive pre-filled from the manufacturer.
 My own personal feeling about them – in the vast majority of cases, breasts augmented with saline implants just do not feel natural.
 The exception would be a young person with at least a full B cup to start with good quality tissue.
 In these cases, saline implants will often produce a satisfactory result, but still never feel as soft and natural as the breast would with a silicone gel filled implant.
 And, think about this – as the breast ages, maybe following pregnancy and breast feeding, the breast tissues now atrophies.
 That same saline implant that gave an acceptable result will now not look and feel so natural anymore.
 So, you need to think about the future as well when selecting an implant.
 Am I biased towards silicone gel implants – absolutely.
 Having performed thousands of breast augmentations, I believe that there is no comparison between saline and silicone implants.
 That is why both my daughters have silicone gel implants, not saline.
+I removed my wife's saline implants and replaced them with silicone gel filled implants.
 This is just my opinion, but I have a vast amount of patients who will agree with me.

 So, in summary, in my humble opinion, considering today’s choices in silicone gel implants, I do not believe that saline filled implants are optimal for anyone except a person who wants implants but is petrified of having a silicone gel filled implant inside their body.
 And that is an unjustified fear, but then again, you can only educate someone to try to resolve their issues.
 Should those fears persist, I know of no way to make them disappear.
 That is my only indication for a saline implant – unjustified fear of silicone.